SaswatPadhi/pseudocode.js/README.md

         showned.
  * `captionCount`: Reset the caption counter to this number.

-The values of the options, if not reset specifically, are:
+The default values of these options are:

 ```js
 var DEFAULT_OPTIONS = {
     indentSize: '1.2em',